MylesLandais/obsidian-sync/AWS/Ultimate AWS Certified Solutions Architect Associate 2021.md

 			Time to complete requests while un-healthy.
 Stop sending new requrests to the instance while de-registering
 			![[Pasted image 20210825111212.png]]
 			Disabled with value 0, max time 1 hour
+			You and your colleague are working on an application that's interacting with some AWS services through making API calls.
+Your colleague can run the application on his machine without issues, while you get API Authorization Exceptions.
+What should you do?
 	Auto Scaling Groups
 		Scale out or in to match load demands while registering new machines with load blanacers Attributes